 Larry Duke was KARN’s vice president and general manager at the time, before buying Jonesboro station KFIN-FM 107.9 from Snider the following year.
 In a 2013 email to me, Duke wrote, “It was while I was GM that KARN began a two-hour news and information block 6am-8am which led to the talk format after I moved to Jonesboro.
 I revere Ted Snider as the greatest man I have ever had the pleasure to know.”

-Among the voices on this aircheck are two commercials by Craig O’Neill, who would leave KARN in 1978 to become the morning man at top 40 station KLAZ-FM 98.5, before returning to work for Snider in 1981 doing mornings at competing top 40 station KKYK.
-KARN’s 4 p.m. newscast is anchored by News Director Don Corbet and includes an agriculture markets update by Bob Brice.
+In the recording, KARN’s 4 p.m. newscast is anchored by News Director Don Corbet and includes an agriculture markets update by Bob Brice.
 I created a full index of every element that’s heard on this recording, which you can read here.

 AUDIO: Little Rock station KARN-AM 920, Feb.
 14, 1977, 4-5 p.m.
 The easy listening music has been edited to only feature the beginnings and endings of songs to avoid potential copyright violations.

-The easy listening music is terrible, though I’m sure plenty of people loved it at the time and that it was carefully researched to appeal to a specific demographic.
+The easy listening music is terrible, though I’m sure plenty of people loved it at the time and that it was carefully researched to target a specific demographic.
 KKYK, whose control room was next to KARN’s, appealed to a younger audience, so Ted Snider’s stations were reaching a broad swath of demographics.

 The person on the air giving Oaklawn race results and weather forecasts never gives his name in this recording, but it was suggested in my post about this on Facebook that it might have been Chuck Stephens.
 I assume Program and Music Director Bob Gay was using this tape to evaluate his staff.
 Thanks to his son Russell Gay for sharing this and other tapes with me!
 I’m happy to have been able to digitize and share this with others interested in Arkansas broadcasting history.